wujenny15/Build-CI-CD-Pipeline/README.md

 ### Inspect Project File
 Since the environment is set up, we can inspect our project files and test our code locally first.

-We will need these four files: Makefile, requirements.txt, app.py, and make_prediction.sh.
+We will need these four files: Makefile, requirements.txt, app.py, and make_prediction.sh. ad

 In order to install and manage the framework and libraries in the requirements.txt easily, we will need to create a virtual environment for python.